iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 A `TerrainDrapeBoundary` stores its geometrical details in its `GeometryStream` as a closed line-string (i.e. no arcs) encoded as a *LineString3d*.
 Z-coordinates shall be the same (planar).
 The first and last point of the *LineString3d* shall be the same.

-Instances of `TerrainDrapeBoundary`, by default, shall use the Domain-ranked `TerrainDrapeBoundary` category.
+Instances of `TerrainDrapeBoundary`, by default, shall use the Domain-ranked `trrn:DrapeBoundary` category.

 ### TerrainBreakline